DNV GL launched new design software for ultimate strength and fatigue analysis of offshore wind turbine structures - Sesam Wind

 Building on 40 years as a leading design tool for engineering floating and fixed offshore structures, the new Sesam module uniquely addresses the wind industry need to model the combined effect of wind and wave loads.

 Since its launch in 1969, Sesam software has been a leading tool for engineering offshore structures.
 The new tailor-made module, Sesam Wind, can be used for design and fatigue analyses of wind turbine substructures.
 Its analysis functionality complies with the DNV GL offshore standard DNV-OS-J101 Design of Offshore Wind Turbines.
-Fatigue and ultimate strength calculations can be performed based on direct time-series simulations of combined wave and wind loads.
+Fatigue and ultimate strength wind load calculations can be performed based on direct time-series simulations of combined wave and wind loads.

 “This new design module for the wind energy industry means that DNV GL can offer a complete software solution for the entire value chain, from construction through installation, in-place, modification and removal conditions,” explains Torbjørn Lindemark, DNV GL.